-- Rotate the alarm counterclockwise to remove it from the mounting bracket. - Remove SIDE OF TAB from base. - After the SIDE OF TAB is removed, use the screwdriver to turn the red slotted arrow to the "PERMANENTLY DISABLE and DISCHARGE ALARM" location until it clicks/locks into position.
+- Rotate the alarm counterclockwise to remove it from the mounting bracket. - Disconnect AC wiring harness. - Remove SIDE OF TAB from base. - After the SIDE OF TAB is removed, use the screwdriver to turn the red slotted arrow to the "PERMANENTLY DISABLE and DISCHARGE ALARM" location until it clicks/locks into position.
 This will disable the alarm, stop the low battery or end of unit life "chirps" and render the alarm safe for disposal by draining the battery.